 Other Facts About The Retired Boxer

-- He is multilingual and speaks Ukrainian, Russian, English, and German.
+- Wladimir Klitschko is multilingual and speaks Ukrainian, Russian, English, and German.

-- He auctioned his Olympic gold medal for charity purposes in March 2012.
-The buyer, however, returned it to him as a sign of respect.
+- He auctioned his 1996 Olympic gold medal for charity purposes in March 2012 to help poor children, earning one million dollars in the auction, however, the buyer, returned it to him as a sign of respect.

 - Klitschko and his elder brother, Vitali, have never fought each other and this is due to a promise they made to their mother.

 - The boxer was unbeaten for 11 years prior to his 2015 loss to Tyson Fury

 - Klitschko and his elder brother both have doctorate degrees in sports science.